u-boot/u-boot/doc/develop/devicetree/control.rst

 the features of each board in the devicetree file, and have a single generic source base.

-To enable this feature, add CONFIG_OF_CONTROL to your board config file.
+To enable this feature, select `OF_CONTROL` via Kconfig.

 What is a Flattened Devicetree?